Martinomagnifico/reveal.js-verticator/README.md

 ### HTML

 Verticator needs a UL with the class 'verticator' to insert the indicators.
 If there is not one already in the HTML, Verticator will generate it automatically for you.
+This can be disabled by setting the option `autogenerate` to `false`.

 ## Configuration